0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 </pre>
 </blockquote>

 Nothing seemed unusual there, this challenge though does require some "digital forensics".
-Responses of other commands looked like this:
+Responses of other commands looked like this:<br>

 <blockquote>